 No personal checks are accepted.
 If payment is not presented by 2:00 PM, the property is re-auctioned at 3:00 PM at the Sheriff's Office, the same day of the sale.
 The original purchaser at sale shall be held liable for the deficiencies of the re-auction and additional cost of said sale.

-determine the amount of money the property will be sold for?
+How can I determine the amount of money the property will be sold for?

 The attorney who represents the plaintiff determines the amount.
 This is the "upset price" which may or may not be disclosed at Sale.

-property research required before the Sale?
+Is any property research required before the Sale?